NEOLPAR/burroughs_test/README.md

 - Changing rule payments name.
 - Looping after change one payment rule.
 In case you want to add or edit more than one rule.
 - Tests for setup module.
+<a name="knownIssues"></a>

+## Known Issues

+- Setup doesn't save the settings when it's used as third party package.
+Paths must be checked and set as absolute.
+A config file like `.burroughs-config` at the project lvl would be a great idea.
 <a name="acknowledgements"></a>

 ## Acknowledgements